Introduction

 Why It's Important To Use Perks

-⬥ Invention perks offer large increases to both your damage and survivability, and are absolutely recommended to be used.
+Invention perks offer large increases to both your damage and survivability, and are absolutely recommended to be used.
 The benefits of perks far outweigh the costs of using augmented gear.
+There are two kinds of perks - the perks that you camp, or base perks, and the perks that go on switches, that we'll call switch perks.
+It is strongly recommended to unlock Ancient Invention, requiring 85

-⬥ It is strongly recommended to unlock Ancient Invention, requiring 85 Invention (boostable with an extreme invention potion from level 67 and blueprints for gizmos can be bought on the Grand Exchange).
+Invention (boostable with an extreme invention potion from level 67 and blueprints for gizmos can be bought on the Grand Exchange).

-• Ancient invention perks are stronger, and in many cases far easier to get, than their normal counterparts.
+⬥ Ancient invention perks are stronger, and in many cases far easier to get, than their normal counterparts

-Note: You can get starter perks going as low as level 68 Invention + an Extreme Invention potion.
++ an Extreme Invention potion.
 For a detailed list of perks and why they're used, check out #perks and #perk-information.

 Base Perks

-⬥ These are the perks you would camp on your weapons and armour.
+These are the perks you would camp on your weapons and armour.
 For players beginning their PvM journey, the following starter perks are recommended:

-• Weapons: Precise 6 + Eruptive 4
++ Eruptive 4

-• Body: Biting 3 + Crackling 4
++ Crackling 4

-• Legs: Impatient 4 + Enhanced Devoted 4
++ Enhanced Devoted 4

-⬥ These perks offer substantial DPS increases over no perks at all, boost your adrenaline gains with Impatient and offer large defensive damage mitigation with Enhanced Devoted 4 .
+These perks offer substantial DPS increases over no perks at all, boost your adrenaline gains with Impatient

-⬥ Not using at least some level of starter invention perks is a large damage and defence loss.
+⬥ Not using at least some level of starter invention perks is a large damage and defence loss

 Switch Perks

-⬥ However, depending on the situation, these perks may not be good to permanently put on your items - in which case, they may end up as switches.
+can drastically change how good certain abilities are to use.
+However, depending on the situation, these perks may not be good to permanently put on your items - in which case, they may end up as switches.

-⬥ Not using these perks under the right circumstances can be significant lost DPS potential.
+⬥ Not using these perks under the right circumstances can be significant lost DPS potential

 How to Fix

 ⬥ Always use augmented, properly perked gear!
-Even the 'starter' invention perks are miles better than no perks at all.
+Even the 'starter' invention perks are miles better than no perks at all

-⬥ Practice adding in the switches slowly, and it will become muscle memory with time.
+⬥ Practice adding in the switches slowly, and it will become muscle memory with time

-⬥ Lunging combined with a Masterwork Spear of Annihilation makes your strongest melee basic ability.
+combined with a Masterwork Spear of Annihilation

 Incorrect Weapon Switching